Last updated: November 15, 2025

 • The reality: In a choppy or sideways market, the MACD will produce dozens of crossover signals, and most of them will be meaningless noise.
 These are low-probability signals.

 • The solution: Always combine this signal with a trend filter.
-A simple rule like “We will only take MACD crossovers that happen above the 50 EMA” will instantly filter out the majority of bad trades.
+A simple rule like “Only take MACD crossovers that happen above the 50 EMA” will instantly filter out the majority of bad trades.

 7.2.
 Mistake 2: Focusing on the histogram Instead of the price